India moves to dismantle stifling infrastructure controls

 Finance Minister P. Chidambaram said the cabinet was expected to establish a National Investment Board (NIB) this week, to speed up clearances for projects that are now bounced from one ministry to another in a process that can stretch for years and frustrates investors.

-Government officials say regulatory delays have held up projects worth nearly 2 trillion rupees ($38.6 billion) in the road, power, coal and mining sectors alone.
+Government officials say regulatory delays have held up projects worth nearly 2 trillion rupees (23.9 billion pounds) in the road, power, coal and mining sectors alone.

 However, this latest reform initiative may not be the panacea for a sector hobbled by layers of bureaucracy because, despite the single-window in New Delhi, approvals could still be held up by mandarins in the states where projects are proposed.